 We have partnered with security provider Authy to add two-factor authentication.
 You have the option of receiving authentication codes via text message, or installing the Authy smartphone app (the Authy app is also compatible with Google Authenticator!):

-After signing in to Chargify, go to ‘My Account’ (in the upper right corner).
+After signing in to Chargify, go to ‘My Profile’ (in the upper right corner).
 Select “Enable two-factor authentication”